pip-services/pip-services-docs/content/en/conceptual/messaging/mqtt/_index.md

 In this tutorial, we have learned how to create and manage a message queue to communicate with an MQTT-based app using the MqttMessageQueue component.

 We saw that this class can define the topic when an instance of it is created via the constructor.
-Alternatively, we can define it as a configuration parameter via the configure() method, which is used to set the values of the component’s parameters.
+Alternatively, we can define it as a configuration parameter via the configure() method, which is used to set the values of the component's parameters.
 Then, we learned several methods used to send and receive messages.

 We also understood how to obtain the number of messages in the queue and how to set up the quality of service level.
 Finally, we summarized the usage of the main methods with a comprehensive example.